taoensso/sente/README.md

 #### Security: CSRF protection?

-**This is important**.
+Sente support for CSRF is now mandatory.
 Sente has support, but you'll need to use middleware like `ring-anti-forgery` to generate and check CSRF codes.
 The `ring-ajax-post` handler should be covered (i.e. protected).

 Please see one of the [example projects] for a fully-baked example.